• Advertise

 Like it?
 Pin it!

-Try this fun and easy Valentine's craft to make decor you can use all season.
-This wood block artwork uses an on-trend scribble design (six more are suggested if you don't like this one!) in pinks and peaches for a Valentine look that works all year.
+Try this fun and easy wood craft to make decor you can use all season.
+This wood block artwork uses an on-trend scribble design (six more are suggested if you don't like this one!) in pinks and peaches for feminine DIY wall art.
 Wood block crafts like this one are a cheap and easy way to add custom home decor to your walls.

 Materials for making a wood block craft for Valentine's day